opensearch-project/project-website/_posts/2025-01-30-one-click-deepseek-integration.md

 }
 ```

-The ([default](https://github.com/opensearch-project/flow-framework/blob/6d6116d1bb688787f06a58fc0f6c2d9b09854007/src/main/resources/defaults/conversational-search-defaults.json)) values can be changed based on the requirement in the request body above.
+You can change the [default values](https://github.com/opensearch-project/flow-framework/blob/6d6116d1bb688787f06a58fc0f6c2d9b09854007/src/main/resources/defaults/conversational-search-defaults.json) in the preceding request body based on your requirements.

 OpenSearch responds with a unique workflow ID, simplifying the tracking and management of the setup process: